tonyfahrion/howsystemswork/README.md

 * what role does prometheus play?
 * how is this related to influxdb?
-* why might monitoring just be analysing datapoints?
+* why might monitoring just be analyzing datapoints?
 * how about TS \(timeseries\) DBs in general? (compairson [spreadsheet](https://docs.google.com/spreadsheets/d/1sMQe9oOKhMhIVw9WmuCEWdPtAoccJ4a-IuZv4fXDHxM/edit#gid=0))
   * influxdb
   * dalmatinerdb (https://dalmatiner.io/)